Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 Note that the function `Noisy_E_kth_Ratio()` corresponds to the $k$ th auxiliary draw of the noisy Metropolis-Hastings (noisy M-H) algorithm as well as the corresponding evaluation of the unnormalised likelihood ratio $\frac{q(x_n'|\theta^{(t-1)})}{q(x_n'|\theta')}$.
 The function `SPP_Parallel_Noisy_MH()` is the noisy M-H algorithm implemented for the Strauss point process (SPP) in the simulation study.
+The variable $K$ is the fixed number of auxiliary draws input by practitioners.
 Note further that, by setting $K=1$, the algorithm becomes the exchange algorithm.
-The parallel computation is implemented for the $N$ auxiliary draws.
+The parallel computation is implemented for the $K$ auxiliary draws.

 The function `S.G.ABC.MCMC.Strauss.repeat.draws()` implements one round of proposed draw for the SPP in the `repeat` loop of the ABC-MCMC algorithm proposed by [Shirota and Gelfand (2017)](https://doi.org/10.1080/10618600.2017.1299627) and returns the proposed states as well as the indicator of whether the corresponding $\Psi(\hat{\theta}',\hat{a})$ is smaller than the acceptance threshold $\epsilon$.
 The function `S.G.Parallel.ABC.MCMC.Strauss()` apply the implementation of the ABC-MCMC algorithm with the approximate parallel computation discussed in section $4$ of the paper.